theias/ias_package_shell/README.md

 * multiple artifacts can be generated from the same project directory, and their names need not be the same as the project directory
-* when working with building artificats, you deal with a LOT of erasure over many short and quick iterations.
+* when working with building artifacts, you deal with a LOT of erasure over many short and quick iterations.
 RPM and Debian based repositories mostly use "-" to separate words in a package.
 Using underscores for project names provides a visual and tactile safeguard.
 Think twice before you delete a directory ```named_like_this```.